-Holiday lights are an important part of our celebrations each year, but each year decorative lighting is responsible for numerous home fires, property damage, injuries and even deaths across the nation.
-To avoid disasters like these happening in and around your home, here are some safety tips you can follow to make sure you and yours have a safe and happy holiday season.
+Lights are an important part of our holiday celebrations, but each year decorative lighting is responsible for numerous home fires, property damage, injuries and even deaths across the U.S. To avoid disasters in and around your home, here are some safety tips you can follow to make sure you and yours have a safe and happy holiday season.